 Five Great Examples of Startup Cultures

 Every startup is different and unique.
-However, when you’re thinking about how to build and nurture your won company culture, it can help to study examples of some great companies that have maintained their startup culture as they have grown.
+However, when you’re thinking about how to build and nurture your corporate culture, it can help to study examples of startups with good company values that have maintained their startup culture as they have grown.

 Shopify started with online five employees working from a coffee shop in Canada, and grew to be one of the biggest retail platforms on the internet.
 They have kept the same company culture as they have grown, with now more than 2000 employees as a part of their business.
 They focus on the product and ensure it is at the core of every decision they make.